-DEFINITION OF A BUSINESS (AMENDMENT TO IFRS 3) is effective for accounting periods beginning on or after 1 January 2020.
+DEFINITION OF A BUSINESS (AMENDMENT TO IFRS 3

+is effective for accounting periods beginning on or after 1 January 2020 and has been approved for use in the EU.
 The amendment provides guidance on how to determine whether a transaction has to be accounted for as a business combination or asset acquisition.
 An enterprise is defined as an integrated Company of activities and assets that can be controlled and managed to provide goods or services to customers, generate income from investments (such as dividends or interest) or generate.

-THE REFERENCE INTEREST RATE REFORM (AMENDMENTS TO IFRS 9, IAS 39 AND IFRS 7) is effective for periods beginning on or after 1 January 2020 and has not yet been approved for use in the EU.
+THE REFERENCE INTEREST RATE REFORM (AMENDMENTS

+TO IFRS 9, IAS 39 AND IFRS 7) is effective for periods beginning on or after 1 January 2020 and has been approved for use in the EU.
 The amendment clarifies that certain hedge accounting requirements can still be applied where it is assumed that the reference interest rate on which the hedged cash flows and cash flows from the hedging instrument are based will not change as a result of the reform.

-DEFINITION OF MATERIAL (AMENDMENTS TO IAS 1 AND
+DEFINITION OF MATERIAL (AMENDMENTS TO IAS 1

-IAS 8) is effective for accounting periods beginning on or after 1 January 2020.
+AND IAS 8) is effective for accounting periods beginning on or after 1 January 2020 and has been approved for use in the EU.
 The amendment clarifies that information is material if its omission, misstatement or concealment could influence decisions that the users of financial statements make on the basis of financial statements.
 Materiality depends on the nature or magnitude of information, or both.

-AN AMENDMENT TO THE CONCEPTUAL FRAMEWORK FOR IFRS STANDARDS is effective for accounting periods beginning on or after 1 January 2020.
+AN AMENDMENT TO THE CONCEPTUAL FRAMEWORK FOR IFRS STANDARDS is effective for accounting periods beginning on or after 1 January 2020 and has been approved for use in the EU.